syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 {% endhighlight %}
 {% endtabs %}

+Refer to this [link] to know more about data annotations in SfDataForm.

 #### Date range attribute

 You can validate the date time value using date range attribute.